ThalesGroup/chaos-engine/docs/markdown/Quick_Start_Guide/Experiments_On_AWS/index.md

 # Vault Secret modification.

 In Chaos Engine experiments we are using a HCL Valut to store the crednatils.
-As you see that we need to update the <b>"vault-secerets.json"</b> file to maintain the AWS Access and Secret key to access the AWS resources.
+As you see that we need to update the **"vault-secerets.json"** file to maintain the AWS Access and Secret key to access the AWS resources.
 If you would to to add new experiments or update the extisting information of a valut you can make those changs.

 There are two ways to do the modifications in vault secerets.

-1 Updating the <b> vault-secrets.json </b> file
+1 Updating the **vault-secrets.json** file

 Once you update the vault-secret.json you need to run the following command to take the changes effect.